Chiltern Railways (1996–2026): History

 In 2021, following the COVID-19 emergency measures, Chiltern was awarded a new direct contract by the DfT, replacing its franchise agreement, with a core term until 1 April 2025 and expiring on 12 December 2027.
+The end of the franchise was subsequently brought forward to 2026, with a date currently to be confirmed.

 Chiltern Railways is one of several train operators impacted by the 2022–2024 United Kingdom railway strikes, the first national rail strike in the UK for three decades.
 Its workers were amongst those are participating in industrial action due to a dispute over pay and working conditions.